Bens History, Family Crest & Coats of Arms

 The surname Bens was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Bens family
+Early History of the Bens family

 This web page shows only a small excerpt of our Bens research.
 Another 126 words (9 lines of text) covering the years 1766 and 1839 are included under the topic Early Bens History in all our PDF Extended History products and printed products wherever possible.